Build queries with QueryExpression

 QueryExpression class supports complex queries.
 The

-QueryByAttribute class is a simple means to search for entities where attributes match specified values.
+QueryByAttribute class is a simple means to search for table rows where columns match specified values.

 The third derived class,